OctoConsulting/18f-ads-pool-3/README.md

 ### Start the container
 	docker run -d -p 80:3000 -t octoconsulting/18f-asd-prototype-cicd

-This will start the container listening on port 80, you can specify a different port by changing the command below.
+This will start the container listening on port 80, you can specify a different port by changing the command above.
 Also, this port will have to be open and accessible on your server.

 ### Get the container ID with docker ps
 	# docker ps